WiLLiAM111333/cozywebsite/README.md

 # Heavily WIP

+The index.js script inside `backend/scripts/build` is not complete at all, it might even be broken on linux im not sure.

+---

 Had a change of mind in `backend/lib/auth`, I'll be using discord to sign in to store as little data about users as possible.
 It's for everyones sake 🙂

 ---